-Popular Voice is the newest part of the Kelowna Kiwanis Festival and is held on the stage of the beautiful Mary Irwin Theatre in the Rotary Centre for the Arts.
+Popular Voice is the newest and fastest growing event of the Kelowna Kiwanis Festival and is held in the Mary Irwin Theatre in the Rotary Centre for the Arts.

 This discipline includes many styles of music and participants are invited to perform in one or more of the following genres of music: Rock, Pop, Country, Folk, Rhythm & Blues, and Jazz.

-As Popular Voice is a celebration of a diversity of popular music, acoustic accompaniment is permitted and encouraged.
-However, commencing this year pre-recorded music and/or tracks are no longer allowed.
+As Popular Voice is a celebration of a diversity of popular music, acoustic accompaniment of any type is permitted and encouraged.
+However, as of 2018 pre-recorded music and/or tracks are no longer allowed.

 Performances on the stage are arranged as in a recital; this is to say that several singers will be performing consecutively for the audience.
 After the recital group has finished, the adjudicator will then address the performers in the group with encouraging and constructive comments.